xuanson2406/go-vcloud-director-fptcloud-m/TESTING.md

-# Testing in go-vcloud-director
+# Testing in go-vcloud-director-fptcloud
-To run tests in go-vcloud-director, users must use a yaml file specifying information about the users vcd.
+To run tests in go-vcloud-director-fptcloud, users must use a yaml file specifying information about the users vcd.
 Users can set the `GOVCD_CONFIG` environmental variable with the path.

 ```
 export GOVCD_CONFIG=your/path/to/test-configuration.yaml